Noonsite Home | Printable Page | Text Version | Search | Countries | News | General

-Halifax to the Azores
+Nova Scotia, Halifax to Azores

 I am planning to sail from Halifax to the Azores next year and to winter in the Azores before crossing to the Med.
 There appears to be no perfect time to cross it being winter in Nova Scotia until June and hurricane season from then until November.
 The best would seem to be August or September if one can find a hurricane-free window to get across the Gulf Stream.
 Does that seem like the right time to go or would you suggest something else?

-The best time to sail direct is June or even rarely July when the risk of hurricanes is still very low early in the summer.
-Normally you should have W winds... but a friend sailed in late August/early September this year from Greenland to Azores (similar route) AND had strong SE winds all the way!
+The best time to sail directly is June or even rarely July when the risk of hurricanes is still very low early in the summer.
+Normally you should have W winds… but a friend sailed in late August/early September this year from Greenland to Azores (similar route) AND had strong SE winds all the way!
 Bad luck, obviously.

 The longer but maybe easier route would be to sail down the east coast, then cross to the E. Caribbean (Virgins) in November... spend winter in Caribbean and cross from there to Azores in May or June.